DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 When providers submit declarations, API response bodies will include data about which financial statement the given declaration applies to.
 Providers can then [view financial statement payment dates](/api-reference/ecf/guidance/#view-financial-statement-payment-dates) to check when the invoicing period, and expected payment date, will be for the given declaration.

+<div class="govuk-inset-text">DfE will close the funding contract for the 2021 cohort on 31 July 2024.
+School will start moving ECTs and mentors with partial declarations originally assigned to the 2021 cohort to the 2024 cohort from mid-June.
+Providers will not be able to submit or void declarations for 2021 after the contract has closed.</div>

 ### Test the ability to submit declarations in sandbox ahead of time

 `X-With-Server-Date` is a custom JSON header supported in the sandbox environment.
 It lets providers test their integrations and ensure they are able to submit declarations for future milestone dates.

 The `X-With-Server-Date` header lets providers simulate future dates, and therefore allows providers to test declaration submissions for future milestone dates.

-<div class="govuk-inset-text">It is only valid in the sandbox environment.
+<div class="govuk-inset-text">It's only valid in the sandbox environment.
 Attempts to submit future declarations in the production environment (or without this header in sandbox) will be rejected as part of milestone validation.</div>

 To test declaration submission functionality, include: